geminerald/simon-game/README.md

 * The users input is to click on the colourful buttons, there are no other controls.
 * The game repeats as such until the user either achieves the target score or makes an error, at which point a pop-up will appear to let them know and invite them to try again.

-As part of this design process I used [Balsamiq]https://balsamiq.com/) to structure the layout of the game.
+As part of this design process I used [Balsamiq](https://balsamiq.com/) to structure the layout of the game.

+The mockups can be located in the mockups folder of this project.

 User Stories
 ------------------

-* As a User I expect to have simple instructions.
+As a User I expect to :
+* have simple instructions.
-* As a User I expect to be able to launch the game quickly.
+* launch the game quickly.
-* As a User I expect to be able to see the sequence I have to follow.
+* see the sequence I have to follow.
-* As a User I expect to be able to follow the sequence.
+* follow the sequence by tapping on the coloured buttons.
-* As a User I expect to be able to know if I have won or lost the game.
+* know when I have won or lost the game.
-* As a User I expect to be able to restart the game afterwards.
+* restart the game afterwards.

 Features
 ------------------